KyleJFischer/obsidian-actions/README.md

 ## Environment Variables

-Jenny uses the following GitHub Actions environment variables:
+Obsidian Actions uses the following GitHub Actions environment variables:

 - `GITHUB_SHA`: The commit SHA that triggered the workflow
 - `GITHUB_BEFORE`: The commit SHA before the push (for detecting changes)